Rocklin Aphid Control

 Of course, Don’t forget to check your trap plants regularly to keep aphid populations down, as they can jump to your valued plants once it gets too crowded among your mustard and garden cress plants.

-Other plants as Natural Aphid Repellants
+Natural Aphid Repellants for Your Garden

 Aphids are naturally repelled by catnip, so feel free to have these around your garden (you’ll be attracting quite a number of cats, though).